 Being able to explain these seven myths will be a large step in helping others to understand indulgences.
 But, there are still questions to be asked:

 “How many of one’s temporal penalties can be remitted?”

 Potentially, all of them.
 The Church recognizes that Christ and the saints are interested in helping penitents deal with the aftermath of their sins, as indicated by the fact they always pray for us (Heb.
 7:25, Rev. 5:8).
 Fulfilling its role in the administration of temporal penalties, the Church draws upon the rich supply of rewards God chose to bestow on the saints, who pleased him, and on his Son, who pleased him most of all.

 The rewards on which the Church draws are infinite because Christ is God, so the rewards he accrued are infinite and never can be exhausted.
-His rewards alone, apart from the saints’, could remove all temporal penalties from everyone, everywhere.
 The rewards of the saints are added to Christ’s—not because anything is lacking in his, but because it is fitting that they be united with his rewards as the saints are united with him.
 Although immense, their rewards are finite, but his are infinite.

 “If the Church has the resources to wipe out everyone’s temporal penalties, why doesn’t it do so?”

 Because God does not wish this to be done.
 God himself instituted the pattern of temporal penalties being left behind.
 They fulfill valid functions, one of them disciplinary.
 If a child were never disciplined, he would never learn obedience.
 God disciplines us as his children — “the Lord disciplines him whom he loves, and chastises every son whom he receives” (Heb.
 12:6) — so some temporal penalties must remain.